wizeline/serverless-fullstack/README.md

 Clone the repository `git clone https://github.com/wizeline/serverless-fullstack` and setup the project with the command:

+`npm i`
 `npm setup --appName="My application name" --shortName=myapp`

-Replace "My application name" with the full name of your application and "myapp" with the short name of your application.
-The short name is an optional param and it will be used (if it's provided) to build the AWS stack.
-If the short name isn't provided, then the appName will be used instead.
+Replace "My application name" with the full name of your application.
+Optionally, provide a shortName that will be used for the AWS CloudFormation Stack name.
+If shortName isn't provided, it will be constructed based on applicationName.

 Create AWS Credentials for your developer account and add `myapp_dev` profile to `~/.aws/credentials` (replacing `myapp` with the name of your application).
 It's recommended that each developer has their own account, and for staging and prod profiles to exist in separate accounts.